JasonRoesbeke/WorkRecordPlugin/README.md

       - Timestamps are not changed
       - Distance of moving coordinates of spatial records is randomly chosen between 30 km and 80 km but this may not be enough!
   - ReferenceIds of which WorkRecords to export only
+  - ReferenceIds of which WorkRecords to export only based on FieldId
 - Version File/Header containing additional metadata
   - Version plugin
   - Version ADAPT